Feature #884

 The result for this function would be 'hello world, hello world, hello world, hello world, hello world, hello world, he'

-#2 Updated by Jan Klopper almost 12 years ago
+#2 Updated by Jan Klopper over 12 years ago

 Seems ok to me, is it easily added? including unittests?